 The Takeaway

-While margin trading allows investors to amplify their purchases in markets, margin calls could result in the investor paying more than he or she initially invested.
+While margin trading allows investors to amplify their purchases in markets, margin calls could result in substantial losses, with the investor paying more than he or she initially invested.
 Margin calls occur when the level of cash in an investor’s trading account falls below a fixed level required by the brokerage firm.

-If you are an experienced trader and have the risk tolerance to try out trading on margin, SoFi can help.
-With a SoFi margin account, you can increase your buying power, take advantage of more investment opportunities, and potentially increase your returns.
+If you’re an experienced trader and have the risk tolerance to try out trading on margin, consider enabling a SoFi margin account.
+With a SoFi margin account, experienced investors can take advantage of more investment opportunities, and potentially increase returns.
+That said, margin trading is a high-risk endeavor, and using margin loans can amplify losses as well as gains.

 FAQ